algorandfoundation/algokit-utils-py/docs/markdown/capabilities/algorand-client.md

 AlgorandClient caches network provided transaction values for you automatically to reduce network traffic.
 It has a set of default configurations that control this behaviour, but you have the ability to override and change the configuration of this behaviour:

 - `algorand.set_default_validity_window(validity_window)` - Set the default validity window (number of rounds from the current known round that the transaction will be valid to be accepted for), having a smallish value for this is usually ideal to avoid transactions that are valid for a long future period and may be submitted even after you think it failed to submit if waiting for a particular number of rounds for the transaction to be successfully submitted.
-The validity window defaults to 10, except in [automated testing](testing.md) where it’s set to 1000 when targeting LocalNet.
+The validity window defaults to `10`, except localnet environments where it’s set to `1000`.
 - `algorand.set_suggested_params(suggested_params, until?)` - Set the suggested network parameters to use (optionally until the given time)
 - `algorand.set_suggested_params_timeout(timeout)` - Set the timeout that is used to cache the suggested network parameters (by default 3 seconds)
 - `algorand.get_suggested_params()` - Get the current suggested network parameters object, either the cached value, or if the cache has expired a fresh value